Hike to Jungle Rivers & Waterfalls on La Coca Trail

 Waterfall along La Coca Trail

-For reasons that I can’t figure out, of the trails right along Road 191 in El Yunque National Forest, La Coca Trail is seemingly unknown.
-It is as if someone found out how beautiful it is and decided to keep it a secret!
-We invested some time and effort in hiking this trail, and were handsomely rewarded with rivers, waterfalls and swimming pools galore!
+For reasons that I can’t figure out, of the trails right along Road 191 in El Yunque National Forest, La Coca Trail is hardly ever used.
+We invested some time and effort in hiking this trail, and were handsomely rewarded with rivers, waterfalls and swimming holes galore!

 Not for the Faint of Heart

-I will say this right off the bat — this trail is not used often, so parts of this trail is not well-maintained and it is a bit difficult, so it is NOT for the average El Yunque visitor.
+I will say this right off the bat — this trail is not used as much as the others, so parts of this trail is not well-maintained and it is a bit difficult, so it is NOT for the average El Yunque visitor.
 But if you are a hiker, or someone who is prepared for this experience, and have a sense of adventure, I feel this was a not-to-be-missed trail.

 La Coca Trail is just past La Coca Falls as you are driving up Road 191.
 The trail head is located at about KM 8.8 on the left (eastern) side of the road.
 There is a small parking lot there and a trail map.